Free tool

 Review and personalise

 The AI draft is a starting point, not a finished product.
-Add one specific detail from the review — a dish, a staff name, a specific date — to make the response feel genuinely individual rather than templated.
+Add one specific detail from the review to make the response feel genuinely individual rather than templated.

 Publish within 48 hours

 Speed matters.
 Google's algorithm tracks review response recency.
 TripAdvisor displays your average response time publicly.
-A response published 6 weeks later is better than nothing, but a response published within 24 hours signals an organisation that's paying attention.
+A response published within 24 hours signals an organisation that's paying attention.

 What a good AI-generated review response looks like